Our work

 Kimberley Cranbrook Branch

-We are thrilled to be on this growing journey with our partner, Healthy Kimberley Food Recovery Depot, to increase the capacity for food distribution in Kimberley.
-The ultimate purpose of the project will be to raise the bar on food security issues and produce sustainable food from the ground up.
+We are on a growing journey with the Healthy Kimberley Food Recovery Depot to increase the capacity for food distribution in Kimberley, raise the bar on food security issues and produce sustainable food from the ground up.
 Read more

 Camp Odyssey